shash2199/hallucinating_faces/README.md

 <h3> Disclaimer </h3>
-This project was meant to be educational use only.
+This project was meant to be educational use only and uses information from various papers and research, especially that of Hany Farid.
 We do not intend to use this for commercial purposes in any way whatsoever.